LangUMS/langums/README.md

 5. Get the [VS Code extension](https://marketplace.visualstudio.com/items?itemName=langums.langums).
 It has syntax highlighting, code completion and support for the experimental debugger.

+6. Read the rest of this document and run `langums.exe --help` to see the available command-line arguments.

 ## Language features

 - C-like syntax